 1095 Tax Forms

-2022 IRS 1095-B tax forms will be available in the coming weeks on My Health Toolkit® if you received coverage from BlueChoice HealthPlan through a fully-insured, employer sponsored health plan.
+2022 IRS 1095-B tax forms are now available on My Health Toolkit® if you received coverage from BlueChoice HealthPlan through a fully-insured, employer sponsored health plan.
 1095-B is a form the IRS requires us to provide to you.
 It shows the health insurance coverage you had last year — in 2022 — that meets the Affordable Care Act standard for coverage.
 You can use the information on this to fill out your federal income tax return.

-Once the 1095-B tax forms are uploaded to My Health Toolkit, log in and select "IRS Form 1095" from the "Quick Links" section on the home screen.
+To access your 1095-B form, log in to My Health Toolkit and select "IRS Form 1095" from the "Quick Links" section on the home screen.
 Your 1095-B form can also be found under "Resources" at the top of the screen.

 You may also request a copy of your 1095-B form by: